mtsch/Ripserer.jl/docs/src/index.md

 * Don't store things that can be easily recomputed.
 * Skip apparent and emergent persistence pairs.

-For a detailed description of the algorithm, please see the [Ulrich Bauer's article on Ripser](https://arxiv.org/abs/1908.02518).
+For a detailed description of these optimizations, please see [Ulrich Bauer's article on Ripser](https://arxiv.org/abs/1908.02518).

 In general, the performance of Ripserer is very close to [Ripser](https://github.com/Ripser/ripser), within around 30%.
 Depending on the data set, one or the other may be faster.
-There are no official benchmarks, because I have found benchmarking on my computer or a CI system to be too unreliable.
+There are no official benchmarks available at the moment.

 ## Extending

 Ripserer is designed to be easily extended with new simplex or filtration types.
 See the [Filtration Interface](@ref) and [Simplex Interface](@ref) API sections for more info.
-To see an example of an extension, check out the implementation of cubical simplices and filtrations in [`src/cubical.jl`](https://github.com/mtsch/Ripserer.jl/blob/master/src/cubical.j).
+To see an example of an extension, check out the implementation of cubical homology in [`src/cubical.jl`](https://github.com/mtsch/Ripserer.jl/blob/master/src/cubical.j).

 If you have written an extension or have trouble implementing one, please open a pull